What is alopecia?

 Understanding hair-related symptoms and features.

-Hair is a part of the integumentary system of the body, a system which includes not only hair but also skin and nails too.
+Hair is a part of the integumentary system of the body, a system that includes not only hair but also skin and nails.
 The integumentary system acts to protect our body from external threats or injury.

-Symptoms relating to the hair affect hair on all parts of the body, including the scalp, torso and face.
+Symptoms relating to the hair affect hair on all parts of the body, including the scalp, torso, and face.
 They may also affect specific features of the face, including the eyebrows and eyelashes.
-When looking specifically at symptoms relating to the hair, other aspects such as the amount, distribution, thickness, texture and colour should also be taken into consideration.
+When looking specifically at symptoms relating to the hair, other aspects such as the amount, distribution, thickness, texture, and color should also be taken into consideration.

 What should I do next?